visargsoneji/Dicee/README.md

 # Dicee
-A web page to decide a random winner among 2 people.
+A web application to decide a random winner among 2 people.